jaredboynton/postman-enterprise-github-actions/README.md

 If collection creation fails with "no workspace ID", push to main first to trigger workspace creation.
 Or manually set the workspace ID if you want to use an existing one.

 Fork cleanup failures during PR merge are harmless - the collection was probably already deleted manually.

+For retroactive Enterprise setup, expect the initial propagation to create dozens or hundreds of PRs across your organization.
+Teams can merge these at their own pace - the Postman integration activates automatically after the first push to main following the merge.

 To debug issues: